-Laurel provides two ways to access Timers to help you track your time accurately: in-line timers that are built into each timesheet entry, and a dedicated Timer Board for managing multiple Timers.
+Laurel provides two ways to access the Timers feature to help you track your time accurately.
+In-line timers are built into each entry on your Timesheet, plus you have access to a dedicated Timer Board for managing multiple timers.
 This guide will walk you through creating, managing, and editing timers to fit your timekeeping workflow.

 What you'll need: